kubeflow/katib/examples/v1beta1/tekton/README.md

-# Katib Examples with Tekton Integration
+# Katib Examples with Tekton Pipelines Integration

 Here you can find examples of using Katib with [Tekton](https://github.com/tektoncd/pipeline).